ValenteCreativo/SupplyChainTracker/README.md

 # Built With

-Supply Cycle is proudly supported by the following sponsors:
+Supply Cycle is proudly supported by the following technologies:

 **Frontend**
 - Next.Js